 Why do we have different document types available?

+Mana Docs are a wonderful way to capture and celebrate every step of a child's learning journey.
+To make this process as flexible and meaningful as possible, Mana offers a variety of document types.
 Each type has its own special purpose, helping you document, reflect, and plan with ease.
-Let’s take a closer look at what each story type is all about!
+Let's take a closer look at what each document type is all about!

 Mana document types